Heuristic principle: if a result is technically erudite, needs

 by 'killing central terms' but it is solvable - in radicals by

-'nondescending comparison', and by approximation methods.
+'polynomial wheels', and using approximation methods.

-so the only undecidable problems are inconsistent.
+decidable, so the only undecidable problems are inconsistent.

 eBook 2017 Superexponential algebra I, II & III

-eBook 2014 Innovation in mathematics print
+eBook 2014 Innovation in mathematics

 eBook 2009 Elementary methods in number theory

-This mathematics section describes the research programme.
+The mathematics section describes the research programme.
 A brief history is given here and the research schedule.

 An invitation for you to get involved in these research areas.